dla-hubs/open-rfc-for-bim/content/rfc/001-rfc-process.md

 ---

-A guideline for managing all the aspects about RFCs on the platform.
-Any suggestions to change how a RFC process should work should be done via discussion and PR on this RFC.
+A guideline for managing all the aspects of RFCs on the platform.
+Any suggestions to change how the RFC process should work should be done via discussion and PR on this RFC.

 # Lifecycle

 ---

-A ideal case for the succeful RFC woud look like:
+An ideal case for a successful RFC would look like this:

 1. A submission of RFC draft via PR
 2. An initial review by the maintainer